bakito/traefik-cert-extractor/README.md

 # traefik-cert-extractor

-Extract and serve aecme certificates from traefik.
+Extract and serve acme certificates from traefik.